Unsupervised 3D Keypoint Discovery with Multi-View Geometry

 \section{Abstract}

-Given enough annotated training data, 3D human pose estimation models can achieve high accuracy.
-However, annotations are not always available, especially for people performing unusual activities.
-In this paper, we propose an algorithm that learns to detect 3D keypoints on human bodies from multiple-views without any supervision other than the constraints multiple-view geometry provides.
-To ensure that the estimated 3D keypoints are meaningful, they are re-projected to each view to estimate the person's mask that the model itself has initially estimated.
-Our approach outperforms other state-of-the-art unsupervised 3D human pose estimation methods on the Human3.6M and MPI-INF-3DHP benchmark datasets.
+Analyzing and training 3D body posture models depend heavily on the availability of joint labels that are commonly acquired through laborious manual annotation of body joints or via marker-based joint localization using carefully curated markers and capturing systems.
+However, such annotations are not always available, especially for people performing unusual activities.
+In this paper, we propose an algorithm that learns to discover 3D keypoints on human bodies from multiple-view images without any supervision or labels other than the constraints multiple-view geometry provides.
+To ensure that the discovered 3D keypoints are meaningful, they are re-projected to each view to estimate the person's mask that the model itself has initially estimated without supervision.
+Our approach discovers more interpretable and accurate 3D keypoints compared to other state-of-the-art unsupervised approaches on Human3.6M and MPI-INF-3DHP benchmark datasets.